Yes.

 There is nothing wrong with staying single if you believe that it would work best for you.

-However, you should never allow negative past experiences or all the negativity that you hear from friends and family to affect your decision.
+This being said, don’t permit negative past experiences or all the negativity that you hear from friends and family about relationships affect your decision-making.

-When you decide to just stay single because of all of the negativity that you have experienced or continue to witness among those you know, you make a prejudgment on yourself.
+Deciding to stay single because of all of the negativity that you have experienced or continue to witness among those you know, is being too presumptuous.

-Dating is always a risk but it is a worthwhile risk if you truly want to be with someone.
+Dating is a risk, but it is a worthwhile risk if you want to be with someone.

-You have to understand that dating is part of the process that ultimately leads you to the person that will work best for you.
+Dating is part of a process that leads you to the person that works best for you.

 So much of life is about experiences and how those experiences better us as people.